aayushmaanhooda/tideAgent/README.md

 The agent doesn't just run inference.
 It gets better over time: every annotation a human approves gets added back as context, so the more you use it, the more accurately it mirrors your team's labeling style.

-Built for [ResQVision](https://resqvision.com) — an AI company focused on public safety applications like beach and water surveillance.

 ---